Curiousss/EVA/Phase2/Session9/Readme.md

 ```

-We initialize the Experience Replay Memory with a size of `max_size` 1e6.
+* We initialize the Experience Replay Memory with a size of `max_size` 1e6.
 Then we populate it with new transitions.
+* 100000 episodes and 100 batch size, each episode is (s, s', a, r)
-Allow the Agent to run randomly and fill up the Replay Buffer `addTransition`.
+* Allow the Agent to run randomly and fill up the Replay Buffer `addTransition`.
+The actions played by the Actor Model.
-We need the Replay Buffer/Memory ready before training the Critic.
+* We need the Replay Buffer/Memory ready before training the Critic.
-We run full episodes with the first 10,000 actions played randomly, and then with actions played by the Actor Model.
-This is required to fill up the Replay Memory.

-The replay buffer, `storage` is an array and the `ptr` is moved from postion 0 to end as and when the trasitions are added, after reaching the end that is `max_size`, the pointer resets to 0 and the new transitions are over-written and this continues.
+* The replay buffer, `storage` is an array and the `ptr` is moved from postion 0 to end as and when the trasitions are added, after reaching the end that is `max_size`, the pointer resets to 0 and the new transitions are over-written and this continues.

-`sample` samples a `batch_size` of data randomly from the `storage` replay buffer. the length of `storage` maybe less than or equal to `max_size` while `storage` replay buffer is still getting updated.
+* `sample` samples a `batch_size` of data randomly from the `storage` replay buffer. the length of `storage` maybe less than or equal to `max_size` while `storage` replay buffer is still getting updated.
-`batch_dones` is a `done` switch for each batch to check if the episode is done completely or not.
+* `batch_dones` is a `done` switch for each batch to check if the episode is done completely or not.

-Make any array each for `batch_states, batch_next_states, batch_actions, batch_rewards, batch_dones`from element of the tuple (`state, next_state, action, reward, done`) which the tranistion from each entry in the `storage`.
-There will no duplicate copies of these entries but multiple references to the memory location is used.
-Now return these new arrays.
+* Make any array each for `batch_states, batch_next_states, batch_actions, batch_rewards, batch_dones`from element of the tuple (`state, next_state, action, reward, done`) which the tranistion from each entry in the `storage`. (or efficiency There will no duplicate copies of these entries but multiple references to the memory location is used.
+Now return these new arrays.)

 ```python